javieraparisi/Dynamic-import-typescript-webpack/README.md

 motivation: dynamically import typescript by namespaces

 Solution:
-Each ts file generates a namespace with its folder path We call always to same namespace and gulp choose the correct ts file The entry points are named 'bootstraper.ts'
+Each ts file generates a namespace with its folder path, we call always to same namespace and gulp choose the correct ts file, the entry points are named 'bootstraper.ts'

 ## Setup